Colin-b/pytest_httpx/README.md

 `method` parameter must be a string.
 It will be upper-cased, so it can be provided lower cased.

 Matching is performed on equality.

+#### Matching on proxy URL

+`proxy_url` parameter can either be a string, a python [re.Pattern](https://docs.python.org/3/library/re.html) instance or a [httpx.URL](https://www.python-httpx.org/api/#url) instance.

+Matching is performed on the full proxy URL, query parameters included.

+Order of parameters in the query string does not matter, however order of values do matter if the same parameter is provided more than once.

 #### Matching on HTTP headers